CHANCES Instrument Overview

 CHANCES (Colour High-resolution Apophis Narrow-angle CamEra System) is, as its name suggests, a camera system designed to capture high-resolution colour images of the asteroid Apophis.
 ESA selected the Bernese instrument as a "payload of opportunity" for RAMSES in April 2025, to characterize the shape, scrutinize the surface of the asteroid and to detect possible subtle changes before, during and after its close-encounter with Earth.

-The compact, lightweight yet powerful CHANCES camera system combines earlier developments from the University of Bern—such as CoCA, the main camera of ESA's Comet Interceptor mission, or the Bernese Mars Camera CaSSIS, which has been providing high-resolution images of the surface of the Red Planet since 2018—with innovative aspects that are tailored to the specific objectives of the mission, ideally complementing RAMSES' baseline payload.
+The compact, lightweight yet powerful CHANCES camera system combines earlier developments from the University of Bern—such as CoCA, the main camera of ESA's Comet Interceptor mission, the Bernese Mars Camera CaSSIS, which has been providing high-resolution images of the surface of the Red Planet since 2018 or the space telescopes CHEOPS and PLATO —with innovative aspects that are tailored to the specific objectives of the mission, ideally complementing RAMSES' baseline payload.

 Instrument Capabilities